-Most denture pain is caused by bacteria being present in the mouth, on the denture, and against the roof of the mouth under where the denture is worn.
-When bacteria are not removed effectively and the denture is worn for an extended amount of time, redness or yeast infections can develop.
+Most denture pain is caused by germs being present in the mouth, on the denture, and against the roof of the mouth under where the denture is worn.
+When germs are not removed effectively and the denture is worn for an extended amount of time, redness or yeast infections can develop.

 Another cause of denture pain is not wearing the denture all day and removing it each night.
 Allowing your mouth to become accustomed to a new denture takes time.
 If the denture does not fit properly it may cause sores due to rubbing.